secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 ### Roles and Responsibilities

-Team Member Owned
+**Team Member Owned**
- - Take charge of your own development and career
+ 1. Take charge of your own development and career
- - Close the skill gap for current and future positions
+ 1. Close the skill gap for current and future positions
- - Seize development and stretch opportunities
+ 1. Seize development and stretch opportunities
- - Remember there are no promises or guarantees of a promotion
+ 1. Remember there are no promises or guarantees of a promotion

-Manager Facilitated
+**Manager Facilitated**
-- Take time with team members to discuss their career aspirations
+1. Take time with team members to discuss their career aspirations
-- Listen and provide feedback, ideas and contacts
+1. Listen and provide feedback, ideas and contacts
-- Make choices to support their development
+1. Make choices to support their development

-GitLab Supported
+**GitLab Supported**
-- Communicate future direction and skills requirements
+1. Communicate future direction and skills requirements
-- Provide information and tools when applicable
+1. Provide information and tools when applicable
-- Communicate internal opportunities
+1. Communicate internal opportunities

-70-20-10 Rule for Development
+**70-20-10 Rule for Development**
-- 70% of your development should come from on-the-job and action learning.
+1. 70% of your development should come from on-the-job and action learning.
 This can include development experiences like managing a project, serving on a cross-functional team, taking on a new task, job shadowing, job rotation, etc.
-- 20% of your development should come from interactions with others.
+1. 20% of your development should come from interactions with others.
 This includes having a mentor, being a mentor, coaching, participating in communities of practice, serving as a leader in your organization, etc.
-- 10% of your development should come from training, including classes, seminars, webinars, podcasts, reading, conferences, etc. Here is an example of the Enablement stage's process for applying for the [professional development budget](/handbook/engineering/development/enablement/processes/budget_approval.html).
+1. 10% of your development should come from training, including classes, seminars, webinars, podcasts, reading, conferences, etc. Here is an example of the Enablement stage's process for applying for the [professional development budget](/handbook/engineering/development/enablement/processes/budget_approval.html).

-Additional Questions to Think About
+**Additional Questions to Think About:**
-- Do you have any overused strengths or underdeveloped skills that might cause your career to stall or derail?
+1. Do you have any overused strengths or underdeveloped skills that might cause your career to stall or derail?
-- Considering feedback from others, are you perceived to have the skills required for the business needs of the future?
+1. Considering feedback from others, are you perceived to have the skills required for the business needs of the future?
 If not, how could you shape that perception in a favorable direction?
-- How can you leverage your current skills and talents for your future aspirations?
+1. How can you leverage your current skills and talents for your future aspirations?
-- What skills or talents are missing to qualify you for your future aspirations?
+1. What skills or talents are missing to qualify you for your future aspirations?
-- Does your feedback from others tell you anything about how feasible your aspirations are?
+1. Does your feedback from others tell you anything about how feasible your aspirations are?
-- Do you currently have the skills and talents needed for the future business needs?
+1. Do you currently have the skills and talents needed for the future business needs?
 If not what can you do now to get ready?

 ### Career Development versus Career Mobility